 iTunes or Music will show you a list of duplicates.
 Examine the list and remove the duplicates.
 Unfortunately, to search for different types of duplicate files, you need to browse each folder in iTunes or open Music or Apple TV individually.
 That could take hours.
-But don’t panic, there is a solution.
-We will now discuss another way to find duplicates.
-We are sure you will find this useful.
+But don’t panic!
+Now we will show the easiest way to find duplicates of any type of file with Duplicate File Finder.